phlippieb/phlippieb.github.io/src/content/blog/acronyms-in-camel-case-should-not-be-uppercased.md

 listed: true
 excerpt: This is a (strong) opinion I hold with regards to coding conventions.
 You know what an acronym is — it's just an abbreviation consisting of letters from a longer phrase, such as URL (uniform resource locator), NASA (National Aeronautics and Space Administration), or GIF (Jraphics Interchange Format - just kidding).
 ---
-This is a (strong) opinion I hold with regards to coding conventions.
+This is a (strong) opinion I hold regarding coding conventions.

 You know what an [acronym](https://en.wikipedia.org/wiki/Acronym) is — it's just an abbreviation consisting of letters from a longer phrase, such as URL (uniform resource locator), NASA (National Aeronautics and Space Administration), or GIF (Jraphics Interchange Format - just kidding).